cpitsch/just-emd/README.md

     - Wraps the same C++ library used for the EMD
     - Also contains many more optimal transport variants which are supported by Python Optimal Transport
-    - However, some of these variants require OpenBLAS, which is complicated to set up, and when disabling these features flags, the library does not compile
+    - However, some of these variants require OpenBLAS, which is complicated to set up, and when disabling these features flags, the library does not compile (on windows).